CZ-NIC/dns-probe/doc/Running.rst

 Running from command line
 =========================

-For each backend, one binary program and one shell script is installed.
+For each :term:`backend`, one binary program and one shell script is installed.
 Their names are shown in :numref:`exec-table`.

 .. _exec-table: